Newtown Township in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 In 1946, their son Raymond Goodnoe, and his wife Lorraine, took over the farm and tripled the volume of milk previously being sold.
 Shortly thereafter, he added a plant for pasteurizing and homogenizing the milk, which later became the plant where they made over 38 flavors of their own ice cream.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Colonial Era • Industry & Commerce • Settlements & Settlers.
+In addition, it is included in the Pennsylvania, Newtown Heritage Walk series list.
 A significant historical year for this entry is 1725.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Boyd-Yardley House (within shouting distance of this marker); Brooks House (about 300 feet away, measured in a direct line); Durham Road Toll House (about 500 feet away); Randall Double House (about 700 feet away); William Penn's New Town (approx. 0.2 miles away); Old Presbyterian Church (approx. 0.2 miles away); Elinor Slack Campbell (approx. 0.2 miles away); Newtown Common & Creek (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Boyd-Yardley House (within shouting distance of this marker); Brooks House (about 300 feet away, measured in a direct line); Durham Road Toll House (about 500 feet away); Macedonia Baptist Church (about 600 feet away); The Saloon (about 700 feet away); Randall Double House (about 700 feet away); William Penn's New Town (approx. 0.2 miles away); North State Street (approx. 0.2 miles away).
 Touch for a list and map of all markers in Newtown.